jaimefps/book-graph-explorer/README.md

 NOW: modal for book entries

 - move state to context
+- use context to track book modal state as well

 ---

+- replace "What is this?" with "Demo"
+- maybe just force the demo mode if first time visit tracked in localStorage
+- the Open source github should link to the spinoza.io webpage

+---

-- "go back to graph" button
+- "go back to graph" button.
+- add feedback button on about or maybe add a "Contact" tab.

+---

+- Error Boundary at the root at least

 ---